smilster/Choir.js/README.md

 ### [Start Choir.js](https://smilster.github.io/Choir.js)

-I recommend to start with the **tutorial** provided in the bottom-left corner of the interface.
+I suggest beginning with the **tutorial** in the bottom-left corner of the interface.

 ### Features
 - Manual note editing (text input with simple syntax)